dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 greater surface area for systemic risk.
 These higher levels of debt saturation lead to more severely constricted liquidity in situations of lowered employment.
-The lost liquidity leads to fewer new investments and less capability to develop economies opportunities to rise oneself out of crisis.
+The lost liquidity leads to fewer new investments and less capability to develop economic opportunities to rise oneself out of crisis.

 As opposed to other crises, restoring income distribution cannot be